Heating oil delivery and monitoring: 5 top tips for Delmarva residents

 Scheduling or preparing for a home heating oil delivery in the winter can sometimes be necessary to ensure a warm and comfortable home during the cold months.
 Here are five tips to help you stay on top of your home heating oil needs, and prepare for delivery if you’re caught running low during the winter.

-Tip #1: Monitor your oil levels
+Tip #1: Monitor your heating oil levels

 Regularly check the gauge or use the manual dipstick to determine how many inches of oil remain in your tank.
 This will help you estimate when a refill might be necessary, and avoid damage to your heating system.